 The average cost of learning Korean abroad depends on where you go, how long you'll be there, and what is covered by the cost.
 For example, a private tutor in South Korea could cost $18 per hour, but you might also be able to find a private native-speaking tutor in China for only $8 per hour.

-On average, the total cost of studying abroad at a university in Korea without scholarships or exchange agreements will be $10,000 to $12,000 per semester.
-If you use a third party provider, this includes everything from flights to food.
+On average, the total cost of studying abroad at a university in Korea without scholarships or exchange agreements will be between $4,000 to $7,000 per semester, depending on the type of university (public, private, reputation, etc.).
+If you use a third party provider, this can include everything from flights to food.
 Whether you earn credit or just go for fun, summer study abroad and immersion programs will be closer to $3,000 for an experience lasting 3-4 weeks.
 This cost may or may not include airfare.

 Scholarship Options for Learning Korean